kobe5pts/solo_assessment_2024_CS551Q/README.md

 ```bash
    python3 manage.py createsuperuser
 ```
-   Launch the admin application at this address:    https://samuelsalami-falconside-8000.codio-box.uk/admin
+   Launch the admin application by adding   /admin   to the web homepage address launched in step 5 above.
 ## Creating a user
-   You create a user by signing up using the [Register](https://samuelsalami-falconside-8000.codio-box.uk/useraccounts/register/) button, however, such user would have to be activated by the superuser in the admin dashboard for now.
+   You create a user by signing up using the [Register] button, however, such user would have to be activated by the superuser in the admin dashboard for now.
 Authentication for new user was not implemented in this project.
 ### Program Structure
 The program is composed of six Django applications: mobile_phones_shop for site basic settings, carts, category, orders, products_shop, and useraccounts applications for the website's detailed content.